 Food options on Kedarkantha Trek

-While there are various food options available in Sankri, on the trek, there are very few tea shops which provide basic food.
+While there are various food options available in Sankri, on the trek, there are very few tea shops that provide basic food.
 There are two shops before the first campsite which provide tea and Maggi and one on the Kedarkantha base campsite.

 If you are trekking on your own, carry food of your own.
 Also, ensure you carry your own water bottle (Let’s please note pollute the Himalayas- there are no cleaning crews climbing up our pristine hills – let’s vow to keep ‘em clean!) and fill it up when possible/available.